 Its steaming jungles, diverse highlands, active volcanoes, and crumbling Mayan temples will keep even the most adventurous travellers busy for weeks.
 It’s no wonder travellers (and hippies) have been backpacking Guatemala for decades.

-My favourite part about Guatemala is the prominent, vibrant Mayan culture that is still alive and well (despite hundreds of years of persecution due to Spanish colonization and racism, but that’s another story).
+My favourite part about Guatemala is the prominent, vibrant Mayan culture that is still alive and well.
 The local people are so unbelievably friendly and welcoming; they’re truly excited to share the beauty of their country with others.

 I had the best day of my life in Guatemala.
 I trekked up an active volcano and watched repeated magical eruptions amongst the backdrop of an enchanting night sky.